Two Pointer Techniques for Linked List Problems

 };

-Although the code might be a bit longer, the time complexity remains , and it is somewhat easier to understand.
+Though this code is a bit longer, the time complexity is still , and it may be easier to understand.

-In conclusion, my solution is not necessarily the most optimal or correct one.
-I encourage everyone to raise their own questions and thoughts in the comments section.
-I am also pleased to discuss more problem-solving approaches with you all.
+In short, my solution may not be the best or the only correct one.
+I encourage everyone to post your questions and thoughts in the comments.
+I am also happy to discuss more problem-solving ideas with you!

-This concludes the discussion on the two-pointer techniques related to linked lists.
-For more extended applications of these techniques, see More Classic Linked List Two-Pointer Problems.
+Now, you have learned all the two-pointer tricks for linked lists.
+For more practice, see More Classic Linked List Two-Pointer Problems.

 Related Problems